sfdx-isv/preview-2gp-version-settings/EXPERIMENT_2.md

-# Experiment One: Subscriber Apex Depending on 1GP
+# Experiment Two: Subscriber Apex Depending on 2GP WITHOUT VPI Enabled

-This experiment demonstrates how Salesforce’s “Package Versions” feature affects subscriber Apex in first-generation managed packages (1GP).
+This experiment demonstrates subscriber Apex interacting with global classes in package versions without **Version Settings** support.

-When subscriber Apex interacts with global classes from a managed package, the **Version Settings** determine which package version the code is "pinned" to.
-This helps ensure that subscriber code can maintain expected behavior after package upgrades and gives publishers the option to implement version-specific behavior when demanded by their customers.
+The managed 2GP versions you'll work with in this experiment have the following limitations.

+1. Subscriber Apex classes can not be "pinned" to a specific version of the installed 2GP.
+2. Subscriber Visualforce components can not be "pinned" to a specific version of the installed 2GP.
+3. Packaged Apex classes could not use the `System.requestVersion()` method.

-In this experiment, you'll see how introducing `@Deprecated` methods via package upgrades can impact compilation of subscriber metadata.
-You'll see how subscriber classes leverage **Version Settings** to "pin to" global Apex in a specific package version.
-By the end, you'll have context that will help you understand the gaps that have existed in 2GP, prior to the inclusion of **Version Settings** support in the Winter '25 release.
+You will see how introducing `@Deprecated` methods via package upgrades **has no impact** on the compilation of subscriber metadata, allowing subscribers to build integrations with packaged Apex that publishers have no intention of supporting.

 ## Objectives

+* Observe how **Package Version Information**
-* Learn how **Package Version** settings impact subscriber Apex with managed 1GP dependencies.
+* Observe how **Package Version** settings are completely missing  impact subscriber Apex with managed 1GP dependencies.
 * Observe how **Package Version** settings can prevent compile errors with subscriber Apex.
 * Observe that behavior of packaged Apex is always driven by the most recent implementation, regardless of **Package Version** settings.